sasoripathos/WeCare/README.md

 ```
 A copy of weCare will start running on your machine.

+For more details about test and build this project, please refer to documents/Test&Build Guideline/Guideline for Test and Run Project.pdf

 ## Built With

 * [Spring](https://spring.io/) - The web framework used